open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

    > **Note:** Ensure the correct USB drive is selected to avoid data loss.

 - Use the wipefs command to remove any existing filesystem signatures from the USB drive.
   This ensures a clean slate for formatting

    ```bash
    sudo wipefs --all --force /dev/sdX
    ```

-   > **Note:** Replace /dev/sdX with the actual device name of your USB drive.

 - Format the USB drive with a FAT32 filesystem using the mkfs.vfat command.